mbaze/bzpack/README.md

 ## Description of Supported Formats

-### LZ
+### LZM

-LZ is a straightforward, byte-aligned format interpreted as follows:
+LZM is a straightforward, byte-aligned format interpreted as follows:

 * `%nnnnnnn1` – Copy the next `%nnnnnnn` bytes to the output.
 * `%nnnnnnn0`, `%oooooooo` – Copy `%nnnnnnn` bytes from an offset of `%oooooooo`.
 * `%00000000` or `%00000001` – End of stream.

-The compression ratio is decent but not exceptional.
-However, the decoder is extremely compact, making it usable in highly constrained scenarios, such as 256-byte intros.
-While other methods may produce a shorter compressed stream, the combined size of the stream and decoder can make LZ the better choice.
+The real strength of this format is its extremely compact decoder, making it ideal for highly constrained scenarios such as 256-byte intros.
+While other methods may yield a smaller compressed stream, the combined size of stream and decoder can make LZM the better choice.

 Supported options: